simonse-projects/author-site/_drafts/test-post-2.md

 What am I NOT going to post?
 My thoughts on politics - there is too much of this going around as it is, and we only want to read stuff that we agree with.
 Ditto for spirituality/religion.
 Photos of breaded cats.

+Andy Warhol was wrong.
+In the future, not everyone will be world-famous for fifteen minutes.

+But I predict that everyone WILL have a blog.

 Well, we'll see how this goes for a while.

 Pete